stratasan/engineering/docs/how_we_communicate.md

 ### Slack Considerations

-- We set up DnD outside of work hours, so generally if the need is urgent we communicate via text messages.
+- We default Slack's do not disturb settings to be outside of work hours.
+Generally, if the need is urgent, we communicate via text messages.
 - If we are going to be [AFK](http://www.internetslang.com/AFK-meaning-definition.asp) for more than